 FSU Libraries are proud to provide free tutoring for currently enrolled FSU students.
-Our tutors are not professors nor are they experts in their field; they are students.
+Our tutors are upper-year undergraduate students who have successfully completed their lower-year level courses.

 In order to ensure you have a beneficial and rewarding tutoring experience, please read the expectations outlined below.

 • Make an honest commitment to assist students.

 • Remain professional and treat students with respect.

 • Help students better understand basic concepts and formulas.

 • Provide tips on problem solving, studying, becoming a better student.